slomasov/ChessConceptsLLM/README.md

-# CS229 - Concept Discovery
+# Exploring Human-AI Conceptual Alignment through the Prism of Chess
-This project's code is based on the code of [Amortized Planning with Large-Scale Transformers: A Case Study on Chess](https://github.com/google-deepmind/searchless_chess) by DeepMind.
+This repository is based on the code of [Amortized Planning with Large-Scale Transformers: A Case Study on Chess](https://github.com/google-deepmind/searchless_chess) by DeepMind.
 The code is modified and is shared under the `searchless_chess` directory.
 There are two main modifications:
 1. ``Activation Recording``: The provided model is modified to log the activations at each layer for a given chess board FEN string and the candidate move.
 The activations of the best move at a given board state are saved to be used for the concept discovery.
 2. ``Concept Discovery``: The activations and the corresponding concept labels for a board state are used to train a classifier to predict the concept labels.
 The classifier takes the activations as its input and predicts the concept labels.
 3. ``Data Preprocessing``: The data preprocessing scripts (.ipynb files) are provided, which were used to preprocess the datasets for the activation recording and the concept discovery.